core-wg/resource-directory/draft-ietf-core-resource-directory.md

 that it wants to be discovered, as links on its `/.well-known/core` interface as specified in {{RFC6690}}.

-The endpoint then finds one or more addresses of the directory server as described in {{simple_finding}}.
+The endpoint then finds one or more addresses of the directory server as described in {{finding_an_rd}}.

 An endpoint finally asks the directory server to probe it for resources and publish them as described in {{simple_publishing}}.